Applying to Graduate School

 When you ask a prospective letter writer for a recommendation- do it in person.
 Make an appointment and bring your resume and personal statement with you.
 Talk with the writer and discuss your interest in the program you are applying to and provide a complete picture of who you are.
 A good letter of recommendation will let the school know not only about your scholarly aptitude, but your outside interests and character traits as well.
 When requesting a letter of recommendation, you always want to ask the prospective recommender if he/she feels as though he/she can speak positively about your work.
 If he/she cannot speak positively about your work, you do not want him/her writing your letter of recommendation

 Provide plenty of time for your recommendations to be submitted.
 Remember that many admission deadlines are at the same time of year and you will likely not be the only person asking a professor for a letter of recommendation.
 At a minimum, you should provide the recommender with 1 month of lead time, although more is always better.

 Traits that letter writers may want to comment on are those that are helpful to the admissions committee in deciding whether you have what it takes to succeed in their academic program: ability to work independently, ability to collaborate with others, written and verbal communication skills, intellectual ability, integrity, judgment, leadership, commitment to a particular career field, maturity, motivation, organizational skills, interpersonal skills, ability to receive criticism.

 Lastly, you should always express thanks to those who have helped you along the way- particularly your recommendation letter writers.
 Make sure you let all of your letter writers know the outcome of your applications.

 Some graduate programs will require an interview.
-For additional assistance on interviewing, contact the staff in Career Services.
-Prepare to respond to the following questions often asked in graudate school interviews.
+For additional assistance on interviewing, contact the staff in Career and Post-Graduate Development.
+Prepare to respond to the following questions often asked in graduate school interviews.